l6chen/ECE285-VQA/VIS-LSTM/README.md

 - Retrieve trained model:
 ```
-1. Unzip model49.ckpt.zip and model49.ckpt.z01 in Data/Models.
+If you would like to run the demo, unzip model49.ckpt.zip and model49.ckpt.z01 in Data/Models first.
 ```
-For macos system, refer to [this][5]
+For MacOS system, refer to [this][5]

 - Preparation:
 ```
-2. Download pretrained VGG16 Network, using download link written in the download_models.sh file under Data/.
+1. Download pretrained VGG16 Network, using download link written in the download_models.sh file under Data/.
-3. Download train images of which the download links are written in the download_data.sh file under Data/.
+2. Download train images of which the download links are written in the download_data.sh file under Data/.
-4. Download val images using download_test.sh, or upload your own test images.
+3. Download val images using download_test.sh, or upload your own test images.
 ```

 - Question and Answers pre-processing: